yeetypete/cereal/proposal.md

 The C++ QT5 cross platform application framework, specifically QT Charts will be used to create the plotting portion of Cereal.
 If necessary, the ncurses C library will be used to allow for non-blocking printing to the terminal window.

 ## Team Roles:
-We have discussed our project with Prof. Carutthers and have been given permission to work on this project as a team of two.
+We have discussed our project with Prof. Carruthers and have been given permission to work on this project as a team of two.
 The distribution of tasks are as follows:

 Dylan:
 1. The command line portion of Cereal, including optional arguments.